Implementing Bogoliubov Transformations Beyond the Shale-Stinespring Condition: Extended State Space

 \end{appendices}

-\textit{Acknowledgments.} I am grateful to Micha\l\; Wrochna, Roderich Tumulka, Andreas Deuchert, Jean-Bernard Bru and Niels Benedikter for helpful discussions.\\ This work was financially supported by the DAAD (Deutscher Akademischer Austauschdienst) and also by the Basque Government through the BERC 2018-2021 program and by the Ministry of Science, Innovation and Universities: BCAM Severo Ochoa accreditation SEV-2017-0718.\\
+\textbf{Acknowledgments.} I am grateful to Micha\l\; Wrochna, Roderich Tumulka, Andreas Deuchert, Jean-Bernard Bru and Niels Benedikter for helpful discussions.\\ This work was financially supported by the DAAD (Deutscher Akademischer Austauschdienst) and also by the Basque Government through the BERC 2018-2021 program and by the Ministry of Science, Innovation and Universities: BCAM Severo Ochoa accreditation SEV-2017-0718, as well as by the European Union (ERC FermiMath, grant agreement nr.
+101040991).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.
+Moreover, it was partially supported by Gruppo Nazionale per la Fisica Matematica in Italy.\\